-This article is the follow up on what causes receding gums and how to stop it.
-In the last article, we explored how gum recession can only happen when the underlying bone tissue of the upper and lower jaw has diminished through the process of demineralization.
+This is the follow-up to What Causes Receding Gums and How to Stop it.
+In that article, we explored how gum recession can only happen when the underlying bone tissue of the upper and/or lower jaw has diminished through the process of demineralization.

-In this article, we will explore together various methods and strategies to support and optimize maintaining bone density in the jaws as well as how we can actually rebuild bone tissue that has been demineralized.
+Today, we will explore various strategies for supporting and optimizing jaw bone density.
+We’ll also discuss how we can actually rebuild some bone tissue that has been demineralized.

-To get started, however, we feel the need to restate our stance on a common myth circulating the internet about receding gums…
+First, we feel the need to restate our stance on a common myth about receding gums that’s been circulating around the internet…

-To our knowledge, once the gum tissue has receded, it will not ‘regrow’ back up to the ‘height on the tooth’ that it was originally.
-Now, that doesn’t suggest that we can’t strengthen our jaw bones to stop any further recession or that our teeth will become loose(r) which results in the #1 reason adults lose teeth.
+To our knowledge, once gum tissue has receded, it will not ‘regrow’ back up to the same ‘height on the tooth’ that it reached originally.

-Gum tissue can only recede once the underlying bone has pulled back.
-And we can remineralize this bone tissue, but only within the current structure of the jaw bone that remains intact.
+Gum tissue can only recede once the underlying bone has become diminished.
+We can remineralize this bone tissue, but only within the current structure of the jaw bone that remains intact.
 In other words, we can only fill in the gaps between what’s still left of the ‘scaffolding’ of our jaw bone.

-With that stated, let’s move to some solutions for how we can support optimal bone density and remineralization.
+With that stated, let’s explore some solutions for how we can support optimal bone density and remineralization.

 Questions at the edge of ‘knowing’…

-It seems that when we reach the limits of our current understanding, that’s where the solutions can really present themselves if we resist the temptation to think we know the answers.
+It seems that when we push against the limits of our current understanding, that’s where the solutions can really present themselves (if we resist the temptation to think we already know all of the answers).

-So, let’s explore what dental science knows and see if any solutions present themselves…
+So, let’s explore what dental science has uncovered so far and see if any solutions present themselves.

-While we aren’t after the ‘scorched earth’ approach to ‘eradicating bad bugs’, we think it wise to grasp under what circumstances these disease-causing bacteria live and thrive so we can ideally disrupt and disorganize their efforts to destroy our bodies.
+While we don’t want to take the ‘scorched earth’ approach and eradicate all microbes in the mouth, we think it’s wise to learn how the disease-causing bacteria live and thrive.
+That way, we can take action to disrupt and disorganize their efforts to destroy our bodies.

-A great place to start is oral hygiene.
-Knowing how to brush your teeth to reduce gum disease, why brushing is so important, how to floss consciously and what order is best for our oral hygiene habits are all excellent steps toward increasing our knowledge of how to disrupt and disorganize the ‘bad bugs’.
+A great place to start is with our oral hygiene routine.
+Learning how to brush your teeth to reduce gum disease, why brushing is so important, how to floss consciously, and what order is best for our oral hygiene habits are all excellent steps towards disrupting and disorganizing the ‘thug bugs’.

 2. Can jaw exercise help prevent receding gums?

-We think there is substantial merit to an argument that’s been recently explored in real food and paleo discussions.
-Does eating a processed food diet lacking fiber to chew functionally cause us to lose our oral health?
+We think there is substantial merit to an argument that’s been explored in real food and paleo discussions.
+Does eating a processed food diet (that lacks lots of fiber to chew on) functionally cause us to lose our oral health?

-We’re all clear that eating a diet that lacks the nutrition necessary to create and maintain optimal health definitely contributes to a decline in our oral health.
-That’s been proven over and over again by all the giants we quote like Weston Price, Melvin Page, Ralph Steinman, and Edward and May Mellanby, to name a few of our favorite heroes on this subject.
+We’re all clear that our diet impacts our level of nutrition, and nutritional deficiencies can definitely contribute to a decline in our oral health.
+That’s been proven over and over again by the oral health heroes we quote, like Weston Price, Melvin Page, Ralph Steinman, and Edward and May Mellanby, to name a few.

-But does the actual fact that processed foods are soft contribute to a weakening of the jaw bones?
+But does the fact that processed foods are soft and easy to chew contribute to a weakening of the jaw bones?

-Our favorite ‘use it or lose it’ solutions for strong teeth and jaws.
+Our favorite ‘use it or lose it’ solution to maintain strong teeth and jaws

-While some may point to raw carrots, we find it more important to have a mouthful of some nutritious food that requires that we chew strongly on it for several chews to soften it a superior jaw workout than the ‘crack’ of chomping a raw carrot.
+While some may point to raw carrots, we find that it’s a superior jaw workout to have a mouthful of some nutritious food that requires that we chew strongly on it for several chews rather than just the ‘crack’ of chomping a raw carrot.

 3. Stopping gum recession with nutrition

-We all know that nutrition is a major (perhaps most important) component of navigating the path to optimal oral health.
+Nutrition is a major (perhaps even the most important) component of navigating the path to optimal oral health.

-Vitamin D‚ which is responsible for absorbing calcium from the digestive tract.
+- Vitamin D: absorbs calcium from the digestive tract.
 Without vitamin D‚ the calcium that you get from foods or supplements can’t be used by your body.

-Magnesium helps transport calcium to the bones in addition to assisting in the absorption process.
+- Magnesium: helps transport calcium to the bones and assists in the absorption process.

-Zinc manages the secretion of a hormone called calcitonin‚ which regulates calcium levels in cells and is also important for bone development.
+- Zinc: manages the secretion of a hormone called calcitonin‚ which regulates calcium levels in cells and which is also important for bone development.

-An important baseline to grasp is that in general, we all are nutrient deficient.

-Yes, even if you are eating what you consider a really, really good diet.
+An important baseline to grasp is that in general, we all are nutrient deficient (yes, even if we are eating what we consider to be a really, really good diet).

-The earth’s soils have been so damaged over the past 75 years from treating a biological medium (soil) like it’s only a chemical medium and the resulting use of petroleum-based fertilizers, pesticides, herbicides and the most recent insult, GMOs, has had a huge negative impact on the level of nutrition that’s available in the foods that we eat.
+The earth’s soils have been extremely damaged over the past 75 years thanks to humans treating a biological medium (soil) like it’s only a chemical medium.
+The resulting use of petroleum-based fertilizers, pesticides, herbicides, and the most recent insult, GMOs, has had a huge negative impact on the level of nutrition that’s available in the foods that we eat.

 Unless you raise a very large percentage of your foods on something as idyllic as a farm that’s been biodynamic for 50 years, you’re probably dealing with some level of deficiency.

-Of particular concern to us is the loss of trace minerals from the soil modern commercial farming practices have created a reduced trace mineral content in the soil.
-For example, take another look at the above short list of necessary nutrients, you won’t hear about many farmers feeding their soils with boron for example (although some farmers are extremely aware of this and doing great work to restore lost micro minerals from the soils).
+It’s particularly concerning that modern commercial farming practices have created a reduced trace mineral content in the soil.
+For example, take another look at the above short list of necessary nutrients–you won’t hear about many farmers feeding their soils with boron (although some farmers are extremely aware of this and are doing great work to restore lost micro minerals back into their soil).

 So, we’re all deficient to one extent or another.
-If you’d like to take a deeper dive into specific examples of what foods to eat to increase your intake of these supportive nutrients, here’s a link to a previous article, “What TO Eat to Support Greater Oral Health” or check out our free video tutorial series, the 5 Steps to a Healthy Mouth.
+If you’d like to take a deeper dive into specific examples of which foods to eat to increase your intake of these supportive nutrients, here’s a link to a our article, “What TO Eat to Support Greater Oral Health”.
+Or, you can check out our free video tutorial series, 5 Steps to a Healthy Mouth.

-However, knowing what foods to eat is only half the battle.
-We also must understand what foods undermine our oral health.
+However, knowing which foods to eat is only half the battle.
+We must also understand which foods undermine our oral health.

-A commonly demonized ‘anti-nutrient’ is phytic acid, found in high concentrations in grains, beans, nuts, and seeds.
-Phytic acid (also called phytate) inhibits the absorption of several minerals including iron and zinc.
+A commonly demonized ‘anti-nutrient’ is phytic acid, which is found in high concentrations in grains, beans, nuts, and seeds.
+Phytic acid (also called phytate) inhibits the absorption of several minerals, including iron and zinc.

-That means, even if you are eating enough specific minerals, your body may not be getting used of all the nutrition.
-The old saying ‘You are what you eat’ isn’t quite accurate.
+That means that even if you are eating enough specific minerals, your body may not be getting to use all of the nutrition.
+The old saying, ‘You are what you eat’ isn’t quite accurate.
 We find it more physiologically accurate to say, ‘You are what you assimilate from what you eat’.

-There’s plenty of resources on the net that will detail how to lower the phytic acid in these above foods.
-Most of the strategies are to 1. either avoid eating them or 2. special preparation techniques like soaking and sprouting which deactivate the phytic acids present in these foods.
+There are plenty of online resources that will detail how to lower the phytic acid content in these foods.
+Most of the strategies involve:

 Honorable mention must go to sugar (in all forms).

-Not only does sugar disrupt the balance of our blood chemistry which directly undermines our body’s ability to optimally express our genetic ability, sugar also suppresses our hunger for real food and so can cause us to miss the opportunity to nourish our health with foods that actually give us the nutrition necessary to thrive.
+It also suppresses our hunger for real food.
+So, sugar can cause us to miss the opportunity to nourish our health with foods that actually give us the nutrition that we need in order to thrive.

-I can hear your sugar bugs screaming at this point… “But our brains run on glucose.
+At this point, I can hear your sugar bugs screaming, “But our brains run on glucose!
 Don’t we need to eat at least some sugar?”

-No. In fact, experts argue that the body functions metabolically much ‘cleaner’ and more efficiently using fats for energy rather than sugar.
+No. In fact, experts argue that from a metabolic standpoint, the body functions much ‘cleaner’ and more efficiently using fats for energy rather than sugar.
 Sorry sugar bugs, we don’t need to eat any sugar.

 We hope that this information on how to stop receding gums and remineralize your jaw bones helps you along your path to optimal oral health.

 Would you like us to dive more deeply into any of these subjects here on our blog?
-Please let us know in the comments below what points you’d like us to go into more detail in future articles.
+Please comment below to let us know which points you’d like us to explore more in future articles.

 Helpful, Related Resources: